 Before you can begin designing a process piping system, you have to identify the fluid you’ll be working with.
 For example, if you’re working primarily with fluids that have high corrosive properties or hot temperatures, they’ll require a different piping material.
 Additionally, in some cases, the diameter of the pipes you use can affect the temperature as well.

 Process piping requires very accurate installation in order to operate efficiently.
 However, you also must ensure you’re abiding by all your city’s guidelines and codes.
 Failure to meet all location codes can result in a hefty fine and possibly the shutdown of your facility until you’re up to code.
-You could think of these like a standard building code at your home.
+You could think of these as a standard building code at your home.

 Stress load and capacity